 The enduring appeal of this popular museum lies in its time-capsule-like quality.
 The 69-meter warship Vasa sank in front of hundreds of onlookers on its maiden voyage in 1628, dealing Sweden’s economy and navy a heavy blow.
 It’s now the striking centerpiece to the Vasa Museum, which is easily findable because of the three tall masts on the roof.
 How did a ship go from a wreck to the middle of a museum?
 Thanks go both to the pollution in the Baltic sea that managed to kill wood-eating micro-organisms for the 333 years Vasa was on the seabed, and to a painstaking salvaging process in the early 1960s.

 The 106-meter-high red brick tower of Stockholm’s City Hall (Stadshuset in Swedish) is an integral part of the city’s skyline.
 The golden Three Crowns at the top have soared above the waterfront since its completion in 1923; the building used over eight million bricks in its construction.
-On a calm day, the reflection in the water is striking and the warm red of the building against a blue sky is mesmerizing.
+On a calm day, the reflection in the water is striking, and the warm red of the building against a blue sky is mesmerizing.

 While it is still the workplace for civil servants and politicians, Stadshuset is probably best known for hosting the Nobel banquet in its lavish Blue Hall.
 Similarly, lavish events are held in the Golden Hall, which has 18 million gold mosaic tiles (home décor inspiration anyone?).
 Guided tours are the best (and only!) way to see around the interior of the building; you should also make time to stroll around the neighboring park.
 For an extra fee, climb to the top of the tower and drink in the incredible views.

 For fans of Sweden’s most-loved Eurovision entry, this museum one of the first things to do in Stockholm.
-A sensory abundance, the interactive exhibits and amazing collection of memorabilia is a gift that keeps on giving.
+A sensory abundance, the interactive exhibits and fantastic collection of memorabilia is a gift that keeps on giving.
 As the website says, you’ll walk in and dance out.
 Even if it were only memorabilia here, we’d still enthusiastically recommend it.
-Seeing the platform boots, sequined jumpsuits and instruments in real life is fascinating and really puts the band’s achievements in a historical context.
+Seeing the platform boots, sequined jumpsuits, and instruments in real life is fascinating and really puts the band’s achievements in a historical context.

-But this isn’t only about looking at things, you also get to take part!
+But this isn’t only about looking at things; you also get to take part!
 You can join the group as their 5th member in a hologram experience, trying on a virtual costume; you can even wear a replica of the shiny outfits they used to don for their performances.
 If you’ve got time you can watch movies about their story and there are temporary exhibitions like ‘MAMMA MIA!
 Behind the movie magic’.

-In Gamla Stan, situated in a building that was previously the Stock Exchange, the Nobel Prize Museum brings together the history of the famous prize along with stories about its winners.
+In Gamla Stan, situated in a building that was previously the Stock Exchange, the Nobel Prize Museum brings together the history of the prestigious Prize along with stories about its winners.
 It was opened in 2001 to celebrate the centenary of the Nobel Prize and aims to be an engaging and thoughtful reflection on the achievements of the prize winners.
 In this aim, it definitely succeeds.
 We left feeling humbled and inspired by the intelligence, creativity, and compassion that exists in the world (we don’t know about you, but sometimes we need to be reminded of that!).

 Cultures of Creativity is the permanent collection that looks at what encourages creativity, prompting visitors to analyze the reasons for themselves.
-Temporary exhibitions focus on more topical issues, like the 2018/2019 exhibition about Martin Luther King Jr. The Nobel Museum also hosts film screenings, debates, performances and workshops related to science.
+Temporary exhibitions focus on more topical issues, like the 2018/2019 exhibition about Martin Luther King Jr. The Nobel Museum also hosts film screenings, debates, performances, and workshops related to science.
 The kids’ Bubble Chamber gets kids engaged with the concept of the Prize.
-Being totally honest, the shop is also one of our favorite spots – there are tons of interesting things to buy, so it’s a great place for souvenirs.
+Being totally honest, the shop is also one of our favorite spots – there are tons of exciting things to buy, so it’s a great place for souvenirs.

 Stockholm’s archipelago is easily one of the most beautiful coastlines we have experienced.
 Some of it feels so secluded and remote that it’s hard to believe a capital city is only minutes away.
-Cute red houses dot the hillsides of the thousands of islands, wind rustles in the grasses and leaves, deep blue water laps the many shores.
+Cute red houses dot the hillsides of the thousands of islands; wind rustles in the grasses and leaves, deep blue water laps the many shores.